Main menu

 This option doesn't suppress metadata when it's a meaningful part of the language pack schema, or when it's required for functionality.

-Disable key folding
+Disable key expansion

 Missing strings?